maria-mihaescu/Spinodal-decomposition/README.md

 The goal of the second part of the software is to solve Cahn Hilliard equation in order to simulate the spinodal decomposition in a virtual A-B alloy.
 This simulation is a two-phase field simulation where the field variables are assumed to be continuous across the interfacial regions.

-The summary of the theory is based on the course Microscopic Kinetics and Thermodynamics from Prof. Pasquini at the University of Bologna.
-Moreover, the code was inspired by the model that has been developed by the Yamanaka research group of Tokyo University of Agriculture and Technology in August 2019 (see https://web.tuat.ac.jp/~yamanaka/pcoms2019/Cahn-Hilliard-2d.html).
+The code was inspired by the model that has been developed by the Yamanaka research group of Tokyo University of Agriculture and Technology in August 2019 (see https://web.tuat.ac.jp/~yamanaka/pcoms2019/Cahn-Hilliard-2d.html).
 To have more informations about the model one can see the article _J.
 W. Cahn and J. E. Hilliard, "Free Energy of a Non-Uniform System in Interfacial Energy" Journal of Chemical Physics, 28 (1958), pp. 258-267_ as reference.

 The Cahn Hilliard equation governs the kinetics of concerved order parameters such as $c_B$ which is the composition of B atoms in a region, which is the concentration of B atom in atomic fraction.
 As in the first part some parameters are left to the user.